Eso Es La Vida Exhibition

 Orange Peel

-A miniature "U" from El Chopo - Regular to test out the fabrication process.
+A miniature "U" letterform to test out the fabrication process.

 Production

-Each letterform was traced and positioned in Illustrator to fit on the laser cutter bed.
+Each letterform was traced and arranged in Illustrator to fit within the laser cutter’s bed.

-A laminated letterform before sanding and Bondo was applied.
+A laminated letterform prior to sanding and Bondo application.

 Exhibition

-I partnered closely with the Guest Curator to curate the artwork in the videos and align each with the physical displays dispersed throughout the exhibition.
+I collaborated closely with the Guest Curator to select the artwork featured in the videos and ensure alignment with the physical displays throughout the exhibition.
+The Graphic Designer also supported me in the layout and typographic hierarchy of the labels.

 Posada Broadsheets